danwflynn/reversi/README.txt

 want (more on that when the controller gets implemented).
 The player interface also has getAvailableMoves and getOptimalMove methods that get the position(s) of the aforementioned.
 The AI players get their optimal move from their corresponding rules.

+The score increase of a move is tested by making a copy of the model, and testing the move on that copy and seeing how much the score increases.
+We added a distance method to our Position3D class so that we could calculate the distance from the top left to account for tie breaks.